10kseason/beonyeokgi/README.md

 - Built-in queueing keeps playback smooth: sentences are batched until the group reaches roughly 0.8–1.2 s, a fixed 120 ms crossfade blends consecutive utterances, and short clips flush automatically when speech pauses.
 The tunables (`short_threshold_ms`, `min_batch_ms`, `max_batch_ms`, `crossfade_ms`, etc.) live under `[kokoro]` if you need to tweak them.
 - Kokoro playback is skipped automatically if translation fails and non-English (Hangul/Kana/Han) characters remain after the fallback translator pass.
 - `[kokoro].passthrough_input_device` can now be set directly from the UI ("Kokoro 출력" row) instead of editing the config file.
+- Optional subtitle streaming pushes each translated sentence to an HTTP endpoint so Kokoro overlays can show live English captions.

 Voice Changer Integration